vladcmuresan03/bookish-waffle/README.md

-An quite simple C project done for faculty which is meant to manage adding/deleting contacts from an agenda.
+A quite simple C project done for faculty which is meant to manage adding/deleting contacts from an agenda.
 It has a few functionalities:
 - See all contacts
 - Add contacts
 - Search contacts